-At Springwell we use an enquiry based curriculum, this is a form of active learning that starts by posing the big question.
+At Springwell we use an enquiry based curriculum, this is a form of active learning that starts with a hook/topic.
 The learning journey is explicitly shared with children in order to ensure they connect to the big picture of their learning.
 This approach encourages children to take ownership of their learning and become engaged, independent and motivated.